grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 </CodeGroup>

-You might have noticed the function signature of the `default` function and `teardown` function takes an argument, which we here refer to as `data`.
+You might have noticed the function signatures of the `default` and `teardown` functions take an argument, referred to here as `data`.

-This `data` will be whatever is returned in the `setup` function, so a mechanism for passing data from the setup stage to the subsequent VU and teardown stages in a way that, again, is compatible with our goal of supporting local, cloud and clustered execution modes without requiring script changes when switching between them. (it might or might not be the same node that runs the setup and teardown stages in the cloud or clustered execution mode).
+This `data` is whatever the `setup` function returns.
+Having a mechanism for passing data from the setup stage to the subsequent VU and teardown stages is compatible with our goal of supporting local, cloud, and clustered execution modes without requiring script changes when switching between them.
+In cloud and clustered modes, the node that runs the setup code might not be the node that runs the teardown code.

-To support all of those modes, only data (i.e. JSON) can be passed between `setup()` and the other stages, any passed functions will be stripped.
+To support these modes, you can pass only data (i.e. JSON) between `setup()` and the other stages.
+You cannot pass functions.

-Here's an example of doing just that, passing some data from setup to VU and teardown stages:
+Here's an example of passing some data from setup to VU and teardown stages:

 <CodeGroup labels={["Setup/Teardown"]} lineNumbers={[true]}>